SPARQL-Anything/sparql.anything/README.md

 The jar can be executed as follows:

 ```
-usage: java -jar sparql-anything-server-<version>.jar [-p port] [-e
+usage: java -jar sparql-anything-fuseki-<version>.jar [-p port] [-e
             sparql-endpoint-path] [-g endpoint-gui-path]
- -e,--path <path>   The path where the server will be running on (Default
+ -e,--path <path>           The path where the server will be running on
-                    /sparql.anything).
+                            (Default /sparql.anything).
- -g,--gui <gui>     The path of the SPARQL endpoint GUI (Default /sparql).
+ -g,--gui <gui>             The path of the SPARQL endpoint GUI (Default
+                            /sparql).
+ -j,--load-jar <filepath>   OPTIONAL - Filepath to an executable JAR to be
+                            dynamically included.
+The argument can be
+                            passed multiple times (one for each JAR file
+                            to be included).
- -p,--port <port>   The port where the server will be running on (Default
+ -p,--port <port>           The port where the server will be running on
-                    3000 ).
+                            (Default 3000 ).
 ```

 Also, a docker image can be used by following the instructions [here](BROWSER.md).